Insurgency in Jammu and Kashmir: 2025 India–Pakistan diplomatic crisis

 Raging as an Indian BSF soldier was captured by Pakistani Ranger units.

-Motivations behind the insurgency
+Causes of the insurgency

 Rigging of 1987 Assembly elections

 Following the rise of Islamisation in the Kashmir valley, during the 1987 state elections, various Islamic anti-establishment groups including Jamaat-e-Islami Kashmir were organised under a single banner named Muslim United Front (MUF), that is largely current Hurriyat.
 MUF's election manifesto stressed the need for a solution to all outstanding issues according to Simla Agreement, work for Islamic unity and against political interference from the centre.
 Their slogan was wanting the law of the Quran in the Assembly.
 But the MUF won only four seats, even though it had polled 31% votes in the election.
 However, the elections were widely believed to be rigged, changing the course of politics in the state.
 The insurgency was sparked by the apparent rigging of state elections in 1987.